 For readers of this site, I have written extensively on the horror genre.
 While mostly in a humorous manner, live-recapping horror films as I watched them, I have a sincere appreciation of the genre.
 Mostly because it delves into subject matter that we consciously, and perhaps forcefully, push out of our daily thought processes: the inescapable horror of death itself.

-Horror an art form borne out of poverty-stricken writers who wrote for pulp magazines and cheap penny papers stretching back to the mid 19th-century; lurid tales that detailed gruesome acts of violence upon those that have either invited such chaos or else were hapless victims of circumstance.
+Horror as an art form was borne out of poverty-stricken writers who wrote voluminously for pulp magazines and cheap penny papers stretching back to the mid 19th-century, featuring lurid tales of detailed gruesome acts upon those that have either invited such chaos or else were hapless victims of circumstance.

 But when the film industry finally figured out that this genre could provoke and draw in a new crowd, the stylistics changed, mostly to reflect contemporary fears.
-Early horror films drew upon classic mythologies, such as Nosferatu (or Dracula), while others took from early adapters to the genre, as the many retellings of Mary Shelley’s Frankenstein tale have attested.
+Early horror films drew upon classic mythologies, such as Dracula, while others took from early adapters to the genre, as the many retellings of Mary Shelley’s Frankenstein tale can attest.

 But as times changed so did the horror genre, particularly in film.
 Post-WWII American cinema focused more on the possibility of the Atomic Age creating some sort of super-strong mutants that would have to be combated, or else played upon the Cold War fears of Americans by having deceptive aliens begin to manipulate our plane of reality.

 And yet time, as it inexorably does, marched on, and due to the acceleration and proliferation of media outlets and demand, the horror genre shifted to get more bang for its buck: out with the metaphor and in with the gore.
-While earlier (1930’s-50’s) horror films were often laced with some sort of social message, the sci-fi genre picked up this metaphorical ball and ran with it by the late 1960’s.
+While earlier (1930s-50s) horror films were often laced with some sort of social message, the sci-fi genre picked up this metaphorical ball and ran with it by the late 1960s–and arguably still does today.

 And so the grindhouse era gave way to the slasher era, where an easy formula was derived: place a group of young people in an isolated area and let loose the murderous, and mostly supernatural, force that would systematically work its way through their bodies.